 The thermal interface material is the substance that sits between the heat sink and the component it is cooling.
 The interface is used to effectively transfer heat from the component to the heat sink.
 The interface may be referred to as:

-Without the right choice of a compound, the thermal resistance will increase possibly to the point at which the heat sink is no longer useful.
+Without the right choice of a thermal interface material (TIM), the interface thermal resistance may increase significantly, reducing the overall effectiveness of the heat sink.

 What Is a Heat Sink?

-A heat sink is a device used to decrease the thermal resistance of a component to keep it cool.
+A heat sink is a device used to dissipate heat away from electronic components, thereby reducing their operating temperature.
 It could be as simple as a metal plate on a printed circuit board to increase thermal conductivity.
-Heat sinks are more commonly finned metal devices attached to a fan to maximize airflow and aid the cooling of a component.
+Heat sinks are commonly finned metal structures that increase surface area for heat dissipation.
+In active cooling setups, they are often combined with a fan to enhance airflow.
 For more information, see our guide on What is a Heat Sink?

 A heat sink works by increasing the transfer rate of heat from the hot solid medium to a less hot or cool fluid medium.
 The heat sink achieves this with the use of pins or fins to increase the surface area and sometimes with the aid of a fan to increase the flow rate.
 The rate at which heat is dissipated is determined by the heat sink size, type, material, and location.